16. EU-UK agreement (TCA)

 - From the UK referendum to a new Trade and Cooperation Agreement – timeline

-For those keeping score compared to the Political Declaration, the big omission is the chapter on Foreign Policy, Security and Defence.
+For those who kept score, compared to the Political Declaration, the big omission was the chapter on Foreign Policy, Security and Defence.
 Civil protection and illegal migrations are also missing from Thematic Cooperation.
 Otherwise, the TCA covers most of the items listed in the Political Declaration.

-However, the deal’s coverage is often thin.
-For example, there is important urgent work needed to secure equivalence on regulation for financial services and data adequacy.
-There is also a need to negotiate mutual recognition agreements to reduce duplicate checks on certain traded goods.
+However, the deal’s coverage is often thin or absent.
+For example, there is no chapter on financial services.
+There is also no mutual recognition agreements to reduce duplicate checks on certain traded goods.

 Trade and Cooperation Agreement